General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 The collection consists primarily of philosophical works in English.
 Translations of relevant works are collected selectively.
 Reference materials and other bibliographic resources are collected as well.

 Date of publication

 Emphasis is on current imprints.
 New and revised editions are selectively purchased.
-Acquisitions of older materials are collected as needed.
+Older materials are collected as needed.

 There are no restrictions to geographical areas collected provided they are relevant to the department.
 The primary focus of collection is related to Ancient and Western Philosophy.
 Books on eastern philosophy and traditions may be covered under another collection development policy such as Far East Studies and Religious Studies (see below).